ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-deployment.md

 ## Overview

-This document outlines the deployment process for the primary Windows Server domain controller in the Active Directory lab.
+This document covers deployment of the first Windows Server domain controller, creation of the Active Directory forest and domain, and installation of AD-integrated DNS.

-The deployment establishes the initial Windows Server infrastructure required for Active Directory Domain Services (AD DS), DNS, and DHCP.

 The deployment workflow is: